AquaaSec/aquaasec.github.io/_tabs/about.md

 # **Hello!**

 I started this blog in 2025 to share my research in the field of cybersecurity.
-I also post CTF writeups and projects here.

-I hope my research can be helpful and insightful to you as I share and post about it.
+I also intend to showcase any accomplishments or projects I may be working on.

+I am a Cybersecurity Analyst and Student working on broading my knowledge within the field constantly seeking to learn more and share my experiences.
+Currently I hold the Certified Penetration Testing Specialist (CPTS) certification and I am working on achieving more in the future.

+Hopefully through this blog I will be able to clearly share my experiences and help someone else out.

 # Socials